 - What can I expect after diagnosis?

 The mesothelium that lines the walls and organs of the abdomen and pelvis is called the peritoneum.
 Mesothelioma that develops in the peritoneum is known as malignant peritoneal mesothelioma or, simply, peritoneal mesothelioma.
-It accounts for less than 10% of all mesotheliomas.
+Less than 10% of all mesotheliomas are in the abdomen.

-The peritoneum has two layers.
-The inner layer lines the surface of organs such as the bowel, liver and ovaries and is called the visceral peritoneum.
-The outer layer lines the walls of the abdomen and pelvis, and is called the parietal peritoneum.
+There are two layers of thin tissue in the peritoneum.
+The inner layer (the visceral peritoneum) lines the surface of organs such as the bowel, liver and ovaries.
+The outer layer (the parietal peritoneum) lines the walls of the abdomen and pelvis.

-Between the two layers is the peritoneal cavity, which normally contains a small amount of fluid.
+Between the two layers is the peritoneal cavity, which normally contains a thin film of fluid.
 This fluid allows the two layers to slide over each other as you move around.
 In people with peritoneal mesothelioma, excess fluid often collects between the two layers – this is known as ascites or peritoneal effusion.

 Other types of mesothelioma

-- Pleural mesothelioma – The mesothelium that covers the lungs is called the pleura.
+- Pleural mesothelioma – The mesothelium that covers each lung is called the pleura.
 Mesothelioma that develops in the pleura is known as malignant pleural mesothelioma or, simply, pleural mesothelioma.
-It accounts for more than 90% of all mesotheliomas.
-Learn more about pleural mesothelioma.
+About 90% of all mesotheliomas are in the chest.

 - Pericardial mesothelioma – Rarely, mesothelioma occurs in the pericardium, the mesothelium covering the heart.
 This is called pericardial mesothelioma.